Viraj24Gupta/CoWIN-Slot/readme.md

 # CoWIN-Slot
-#### this is a simple webapp that shows the available slots for vaccination.
+#### this is a simple webapp that shows the available slots for vaccination by district